 A colossal production involving 26 people dressed in original period costumes, and the wonderful family owing the St. Joseph castle in L’ Occitanie.
 The photo-shoot resulted in a series of images inspired by impressionist painture depicting life during the 19th century Belle Epoque.
 The creative process was filmed by one of France’s largest TV stations and will soon air as a 3 week-long special TV show.

-Soon on weddingchicks.com
+Featured on weddingchicks.com

-& on french national TV
+& as seen on TV

 Let's turn the clock back by two centuries, to the era of impressionism, Art Nouveau, the Eiffel Tower, the rise of Haute Couture and fêtes en plein air.
 Welcome to the Beautiful Era: “La Belle Époque”!